Corbin Carroll Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Marlins pitching staff ranks 24th in MLB.
+- The pitching staff for the Marlins has a collective 8.1 K/9, which ranks 25th in the league.

-- The Marlins have the 23rd-ranked team ERA across all MLB pitching staffs (5.09).
+- The Marlins' 4.79 team ERA ranks 20th across all league pitching staffs.

-- Marlins pitchers combine to rank 18th in baseball in home runs given up (16 total, 1.2 per game).
+- Marlins pitchers combine to surrender 16 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- The Marlins will look to Rogers (0-2) in his third start this season.
+- The Marlins will look to Garrett (0-0) in his second start of the season.

-- His last appearance came on Saturday against the New York Mets, when the left-hander went 4 2/3 innings, surrendering three earned runs while allowing four hits.
+- In his most recent time out on Sunday, the lefty threw 4 2/3 innings against the New York Mets, giving up two earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.